Racism against Chinese and East Asian people is under-reported.

 • Distrust of the government and law enforcement

-• Skepticism about addressing online hate, which is often harder to report and identify the perpetrators.
+• Skepticism about addressing online hate is often harder to report and identify the perpetrators.

 • Fear of reporting

-• The cultural inclination among East Asians to maintain a low profile and avoid causing disturbances.
+• The cultural inclination among East Asians is to maintain a low profile and avoid causing disturbances.

 Furthermore, the number of Chinese and East Asians working in the media is low, and therefore, their voices are underrepresented, leaving the chances of Sinophobic attacks being covered very slim.